 Jesus Christ is God coming to us personally to save us and bridge the gap between us and God (see John 14:6).
 God did this out of infinite divine love for every human being, past, present, and future.
 “God so loved the world . . .”
 (John 3:16).

 What is Redemption?

-The old style of Christianity says that Jesus Christ redeemed us by dying on the cross, taking on himself the penalty of death that we each deserve because of Adam’s sin.
-We gain that salvation by accepting Jesus Christ as our Savior.
+Much of traditional Christianity says that Jesus Christ redeemed us by dying on the cross, which satisfied God’s honor, or justice, or wrath against humans for our sin.
+In Protestantism, this is believed to happen by Christ taking on himself the penalty of death that we each deserve because of Adam’s sin.
+We gain salvation by accepting what Jesus Christ did for us as our Savior.